9 Reasons Why Cell Phone Signals Suddenly Go Bad

 Tinted & Low-E Glass | -24 to -40 |

-TIP: While not the most convenient solution, try using your phone near an open window or step outside.
-A better option is a cell phone signal booster.
-It can help bypass signal-blocking materials and deliver a stronger signal wherever you need it.
-We will talk more about them shortly.
+TIP: Try moving near an open window or step outside.
+A cell phone booster can also help by bypassing signal-blocking materials and delivering a stronger cell signal wherever you need it.
+You will not have to constantly move around to make a call or send a text.

 2) Cell Tower Distance

-The further you are from a cell tower, and the more obstacles in the way, the weaker the signal gets.
-This leads to "fish tank" voice, constant say-and-repeat moments, and the dreaded one bar service.
+Thus, the further you are from a cell tower, and the more obstacles in the way, the weaker the signal gets.
+This leads to a "fish tank" voice, constant say-and-repeat moments, and the dreaded one-bar service.
 People living or traveling in rural areas tend to be the main victims.

 3) Heavy Cellular Traffic